parkmatt/TerraFlow/SECURITY.md

 - Any relevant logs, screenshots, or environment details

-## Response Targets
+## Response

-We aim to:

-- Acknowledge receipt within 3 business days
-- Provide a preliminary triage within 7 business days
-- Work with the reporter on an appropriate fix or mitigation; timeframe depends on severity and complexity
+Because TerraFlow is a small project maintained by a very small team, we cannot guarantee any specific response time or that reports will be fixed.
+We appreciate vulnerability reports and will review them as resources allow; we will attempt to address confirmed issues when possible.

-If a fix requires coordination with third parties (e.g., backend/API owners), we will clearly communicate expected timelines.
+If a fix requires coordination with third parties (e.g., backend/API owners), we may not be able to resolve it directly but will provide guidance where feasible.

 ## Disclosure and CVE